covalenthq/goldrush-enhanced-spam-lists/README.md

 ---

-## Contributing
+## 🤝 Contributing

 We welcome contributions from the community!
 If you have suggestions, improvements, or new spam contract addresses to add, please open an issue or submit a pull request.
-For guidelines on how to contribute, see our [Contributing Guidelines](CONTRIBUTING.md).

----
+Feel free to check <a href="https://github.com/covalenthq/datasource-spam-filter/issues">issues</a> page.

+## Show your support

+Give a ⭐️ if this project helped you!

-## License
+## 📝 License

-This project is licensed under the [MIT License](LICENSE).
+This project is <a href="https://github.com/covalenthq/datasource-spam-filter/blob/main/LICENSE">MIT</a> licensed.

----

-## Contact

-For questions or further information, please reach out via [GitHub Issues](https://github.com/CovalentHQ/goldrush-spam-tokens/issues) or join our [Community Forum](https://forum.goldrush.org).

 *Cleaning up Crypto - One Spam Token at a Time.*